 - Dress sensibly to stop the crew from treating you like a piece of meat.
 Show blacks and crew shirt.

-– Get your hands dirty, even pushing cases gets the respect of the crew.
+- Get your hands dirty, even pushing cases get the respect of the crew.
 They will respect you more for asking for help to lift things.
-Then, when you are higher up on the ladder you’ll have their respect for having paid your dues.
+Then, when you are higher up on the ladder, you’ll have their respect for having paid your dues.

-– Be pro-active.
+- Be pro-active.
 If you are waiting around for the headliner to show up for soundcheck, speak to the support band and prep their mics and cables to cut down on changeover times.
-The faster your do the changeovers, the longer you have for dinner!
-That could be the difference between eating food while mixing the first band or having a sit down meal.
+The faster your changeovers, the longer you have for dinner!
+That could be the difference between eating food while mixing the first band or having a sit-down meal.

 And one final word of advice: “The most important skill in this job is attitude.
 Do it all with a smile and your day will be very easy.
 Become a ‘yes’ person.”